tildetown/tildemush-docs/README.md

 ## SETTINGS tab

-The SETTINGS tab is under construction.
+The SETTINGS tab is under development.

 ## QUIT tab